mchrisman/zero-kerf-laser-jigsaw/single-page-puzzles.md

 [< BACK](index.md)

-# Part 2: Single-Page Puzzles — Creating your own vector files
+# Part 2: Creating the vector files for a single-page zero-kerf jigsaw puzzle

-Here's how to create your own vector files for single-page kerf-adjusted jigsaw puzzles, such as the example used in [Part 1](using-the-alignment-sled.md).
+To make your own puzzle, start here to create your own vector files, and then use the [alignment method from Part 1](using-the-alignment-sled.md) to align your cut.

 ## Materials